Names of people, places and organisations are called proper nouns. We spell proper nouns with a capital letter:

 |Muhammad Ali||Birmingham||China||Oxford University||the United Nations|

 We use capital letters for festivals:

-We use a capital letter for someone’s title:
+We use capital letters for people's titles:

 I was talking to Doctor Wilson recently.

 I have been reading The Old Man and the Sea.

 Beatrix Potter wrote The Tale of Peter Rabbit.